philsajdak/decyx/README.md

 ## References

-Decompanion accesses the [Swing library](https://docs.oracle.com/javase/8/docs/api/javax/swing/package-summary.html) for its GUI, and utilizes the [Ghidra API](https://ghidra.re/ghidra_docs/api/) for Ghidra-specific functionality.
+Decyx accesses the [Swing library](https://docs.oracle.com/javase/8/docs/api/javax/swing/package-summary.html) for its GUI, and utilizes the [Ghidra API](https://ghidra.re/ghidra_docs/api/) for Ghidra-specific functionality.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-Decompanion was made with Claude in mind but aims to integrate other AI APIs in the future.
+Decyx was made with Claude in mind but aims to integrate other AI APIs in the future.